Ada-Developers-Academy/core-unit-2/building-an-api/create.md

 ### Creating an Endpoint

-Let's start defining a route by adding the following code to our `routes.py` file.
+Let's define the `POST /books` route by adding the following code to our `routes.py` file.

 ```python
 from app import db